 The documents can be:

 - Send the documents to the local Field office.
-Local Field staff will upload the document to your case record. or
+Staff will upload the document to your case record. or

 Comments or Suggestions?